 - This is only necessary when you plan to reuse the same WIM file to ensure that all errors are cleared.

 - If there are changes in the WIM file, please delete it and copy it again from the source.

 Now the WIM file size has not changed, there is no need to get (extract) a new wim file from the source (ISO, and DVD).
 Just proceed with the steps below to clean the wim file.

 C:\windows\system32>dism /Cleanup-Wim ------------------------------------- Deployment Image Servicing and Management tool Version: Scanning drive C for stale files Scanning drive G for stale files The operation completed successfully.

-Now you can proceed to mount the WIM file again as there are no errors reported and the file size remains unchanged.
+You can now proceed to remount the WIM file since no errors have been reported, and the file size remains unchanged.
 To do this, use the command below.

 dism /Mount-Wim /WimFile:<Path>image.wim /Index:<indexnumber> /MountDir:<mountDir>